basicmi/AI-Chip/README.md

 <div align="center"><h3> </h3></div>

 Google's original [TPU](https://www.nextplatform.com/2017/04/05/first-depth-look-googles-tpu-architecture/) had a big lead over GPUs and helped power DeepMind's AlphaGo victory over Lee Sedol in a Go tournament.
 The original 700MHz TPU is described as having 95 TFlops for 8-bit calculations or 23 TFlops for 16-bit whilst drawing only 40W.
 This was much faster than GPUs on release but is now slower than Nvidia's V100, but not on a per W basis.
 The new [TPU2](https://www.nextplatform.com/2017/05/22/hood-googles-tpu2-machine-learning-clusters/) is referred to as a TPU device with four chips and can do around 180 TFlops.
 Each chip's performance has been doubled to 45 TFlops for 16-bits.
 You can see the gap to Nvidia's V100 is closing.
 You can't buy a TPU or TPU2.
 Google is making them available for use in their [cloud](https://www.blog.google/topics/google-cloud/google-cloud-offer-tpus-machine-learning/) with TPU pods containing 64 devices for up to 11.5 PetaFlops of performance.

+> [Pixel Visual Core](https://www.blog.google/products/pixel/pixel-visual-core-image-processing-and-machine-learning-pixel-2/) is Google’s first custom-designed co-processor for consumer products.
+It’s built into every Pixel 2, and in the coming months, we’ll turn it on through a software update to enable more applications to use Pixel 2’s camera for taking HDR+ quality pictures.

 Other references are:<br>
 [Google TPU 揭密](https://mp.weixin.qq.com/s/Kf_L4u7JRxJ8kF3Pi8M5iw)<br><br>